Maxime-Guyaux/express-db/README.md

 #express-db 0.0.1#

-A simple local key-value store that integrates with your express.js application.<br/><br/>
+A simple local key-value store that integrates with your express.js application.

-<b>warning</b> This module is in very early stage of development.
-Serious issues, like performance, scalability or security may occur. use at your own risk!<br/>If you want to help improve express-db, feel free to contribute by forking and sending pull requests!
+**warning** This module is in very early stage of development.
+Serious issues, like performance, scalability or security may occur. use at your own risk!
+If you want to help improve express-db, feel free to contribute by forking and sending pull requests!

 ##Installation##